mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 There are four kinds of perceptions of object negatively, because according to [Diamond Sutra](glossary#diamond-sutra), this [Bodhisattva](glossary#bodhisattva) practiced four no-perceptions of object.

-##### 11:02

 One is, everything is [emptiness](glossary#śūnyatā).
 Nothingness.
 Nothingness or emptiness is not to destroy subject and object, or trees, birds – no. Emptiness means that a thing exists without any reason – why, or what, how – no reason.
 If you say “Why,” you can explain.
-Why Katagiri is Japanese?
+Why is Katagiri Japanese?
 I can explain.
 But that explanation of Katagiri doesn’t hit the mark. *Why*?
 Why I am Japanese?
 I don’t know.
 I didn’t choose.
 Why are you American?
 Can you choose?
 No.

 You can explain why; but the explanation of the reason why you are American cannot hit the mark.
 So finally, “you are American” means: emptiness, nothing.
 That means: Americans exist without any reason.